 It’s Pancake Day!!

-Here’s an easy recipe for pancakes today; so toss your work aside and Whisk the kids off to the supermarket.
+Here’s an easy recipe for pancakes today, so whisk the kids off to the supermarket for some creative fillings.

 You will need:

 - 2 eggs

 - 200ml/7fl oz milk mixed with 75ml/ 3fl oz of water

 - Sieve the flour and salt into a large mixing bowl.

 - Make a hole in the centre of the flour and break the 2 eggs into it.
 (To avoid getting any little bits of egg shell in the mix, you might decide to break the eggs into a glass before mixing them with the flour)